-LARGE ANIMAL CLINICALS: Work-style pants (thick/protective fabric) and dedicated scrub tops or approved SUSCC Veterinary Technology Program polos are appropriate for farm animal and equine clinical sites.
-Pants are approved in the following colors: khaki, dark brown, charcoal, black, or navy.
+LARGE ANIMAL CLINICALS: Khaki work-style pants (thick/protective fabric) and dedicated scrub tops or approved SUSCC Veterinary Technology Program polos are appropriate for farm animal and equine clinical sites.

 Polos are available from Tigertown Embroidery and Screenprinting or the campus bookstore and must have the approved SUSCC Veterinary Technology logo embroidered at the right chest.
-Polos purchased elsewhere must be approved prior to embroidery.